-Speech Disorders
+Speech Disorders and Differences

-• Articulation – production of sounds in words, sentences, and conversation
+• Articulation – the production of sounds

 • Phonology – patterns of speech used